What is vertebrobasilar insufficiency?

 A condition called atherosclerosis can reduce or stop blood flow in any artery in your body, including the vertebrobasilar system.

 Atherosclerosis is a hardening and blockage of the arteries.
 It happens when plaque that’s made up of cholesterol and calcium builds up in your arteries.
 The buildup of plaque narrows your arteries and reduces blood flow.
 Over time, plaque can severely narrow and completely block your arteries, preventing blood from reaching your vital organs.

 When the blood flow in the arteries of your vertebrobasilar system is significantly reduced, this condition is known as vertebrobasilar insufficiency (VBI).

 VBI occurs when the flow of blood to the back of your brain is reduced or stops.
 According to research, atherosclerosis is the most common cause of the disorder.

 Risk factors for the development of VBI are similar to those associated with developing atherosclerosis.
 These include:

 - family history of the disease

-People who have atherosclerosis or peripheral artery disease are also at an increased risk for developing VBI.
+People who have atherosclerosis or peripheral artery disease also have an increased risk for developing VBI.

-The symptoms of VBI will vary, depending upon the severity of the condition.
-Some symptoms may be experienced and only last for a few minutes, or symptoms may become permanent.
+The symptoms of VBI vary depending on the severity of the condition.
+Some symptoms may last for a few minutes, and some may become permanent.
 Common symptoms of VBI include: